philliplab/hdsResistanceModel/README.md

 library(hdsResistanceModel)
 ```

-The package and all its dependancies should not be installed.
+The package and all its dependancies should now be installed.

 ## Basic Examples